lncd/OER-for-BuddyPress-profiles/Use Case.md

-Use Case: Enhance staff profiles with Open Educational Resources
+**Use Case**: Enhance staff profiles with Open Educational Resources

 # CHARACTERISTIC INFORMATION

-Goal in Context: Allow staff to edit their institutional online profile and aggregate and link to Open Educational Resources from popular third-party services.
+**Goal in Context:** Allow staff to edit their institutional online profile and aggregate and link to Open Educational Resources from popular third-party services.

-Scope: Academic profiles.
+**Scope:** Academic profiles.

-Level: Primary task.
+**Level:** Primary task.

-Preconditions: The (intended) use of BuddyPress extended profiles within an academic context.
+**Preconditions:** The (intended) use of BuddyPress extended profiles within an academic context.

-Success End Condition: Staff can aggregate and link to Open Educational Resources hosted on third-party websites by editing their BuddyPress profile.
+**Success End Condition:** Staff can aggregate and link to Open Educational Resources hosted on third-party websites by editing their BuddyPress profile.

-Failed End Condition: Staff are unable to aggregate and link to Open Educational Resources hosted on third-party websites by editing their BuddyPress profiles.
+**Failed End Condition:** Staff are unable to aggregate and link to Open Educational Resources hosted on third-party websites by editing their BuddyPress profiles.

-Primary Actor: An Academic member of staff
+**Primary Actor:** An Academic member of staff

-Trigger: An 'institutional change' project to promote the production and use of OER.
+**Trigger:** An 'institutional change' project to promote the production and use of OER.

 # MAIN SUCCESS SCENARIO